abdulrahman-cybersec/ai-security-log-analysis/README.md

 ## Disclaimer
 This project was developed strictly for educational and academic purposes in a simulated environment, in accordance with ethical cybersecurity practices.

+## Academic Use
+This project was independently developed as part of an academic portfolio for scholarship and educational purposes.